softspike/static_website/README.md

 A prototype website for an important potential client – “PontyBridge University”.

-In total, the following three pages has been created:
+In total, the following six pages (desktop & mobile) has been created:

 1. A homepage for the University.
 2. The ‘Study’ page, listing some courses they offer.